LukaTosic09/Forecasting-2024-Election/README.md

-# How Swing States Influence The Overall Distribution of Electoral College Seats
+# Forecasting the 2024 US General Election
+## Analyzing the Impact of Swing States on Election Outcomes Using 538’s 2024 General Election Dataset

 ## Abstract
-This paper employs a Bayesian hierarchical model to forecast the outcome of the 2024 U.S. election.
-Based on polling data collected from July 21 to October 19, 2024, our analysis indicates that Kamala Harris is the candidate most likely to win with a 66% chance.
-Given the complexities of the Electoral College voting system and significant political polarization, election outcomes appear very close this year.
-This paper aims to quantify this closeness and provide insights into voter behavior.
+This paper forecasts the outcome of the 2024 U.S. general election.
+Using the poll of polls approach, a bayesian hierarchical model was developed with data from FiveThirtyEight using polling data from July 21 to October 19, 2024.
+The model’s prediction is based on the electoral college vote in the seven key swing states : Arizona, Nevada, Michigan, Georgia, Wisconsin, Pennsylvania, and North Carolina to estimate the overall winner.
+Results indicate that Harris is predicted to win with a probaility of 66%.

 ## File Structure